Back to Blog

 Static analysis of code catches some bugs.
 Runtime awareness catches the rest.

-The gap between "here is a .glb file in your project folder" and "here is a fully configured mesh with materials, collision shapes, and LOD settings ready to use" is significant.
-The first requires manual setup.
-The second is ready to play.
+The gap between "here is a .glb file in your project folder" and "here is a fully configured mesh with materials, collision shapes, and LOD settings ready to use" is where an engine-level system goes further than dropping a file in a folder.

 Plugins add friction